Additional Appointments

 Niral Shah

-Niral Shah is an associate professor of the Learning Sciences & Human Development, and is director of the Race, Theory, & Design Lab.
-His research concerns how people learn racism and anti-racism.
-Shah’s prior work has focused on race and racism in STEM education, specifically how racial narratives about STEM ability affect students’ identities and participation in classrooms.
-He is also a co-developer of the EQUIP classroom observation tool (https://www.equip.ninja/), which supports teachers and educational leaders to identify and mitigate implicit bias in classrooms.
+Niral Shah is an associate professor of the Learning Sciences & Human Development.
+His research explores the social, political, and emotional dimensions of human learning.
+Shah is currently interested in: 1) how people learn to practice anti-racism in their work and personal lives; and 2) how forces like artificial intelligence will shape education and societal inequity.
+His prior work has focused on race and racism in STEM education, specifically how racial narratives about STEM ability affect students’ identities and participation in classrooms.
+He is also co-developer of the EQUIP classroom observation tool (https://www.equip.ninja/), which supports teachers and educational leaders to identify and mitigate implicit bias in classrooms.

 Multimedia